KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/creating-a-smart-chain-on-a-single-node.md

 rpcport=12345
 ```

-(Change all values shown above on the right side of the `=` side.)
+(Change all values shown above on the right side of the `=` side.
+In all values above, the chosen values must be different from the values in the first daemon's .conf file.)

 Add a new line `port=<choose a port number betwen 1 and 65000>` to the file.
+This value indicates the [p2pport](../smart-chain-setup/common-runtime-parameters.html#port) used by the second daemon.

 ```
 ... (file continued) ...
 port=22020
 ```

-In all values above, the chosen values must be different from the values in the first daemon's .conf file.
+The value of port should be different from the value of the p2p port for the first daemon.

 ## Launch the Second daemon